Terms and conditions

 The maximum liability of WYSE Travel Confederation is the price paid for registration only.

-WYSE Travel Confederation condemns any form of harassment, and undertakes to ensure that all staff, conference delegates and visitors are aware and abide by both its policy and the established procedures for dealing with such instances.
+WYSE Travel Confederation condemns any form of harassment or inappropriate conduct, and undertakes to ensure that all staff, conference participant and visitors are aware and abide by its policy and procedures for dealing with such instances.

 Harassment is behaviour which is unwanted, uninvited and unacceptable to the recipient.
 Harassment is defined by the impact on the recipient, not the intention of the person displaying the behaviour.